carverous/carverous/README.md

 | IE10, IE11, Edge| last 2 versions| last 2 versions| last 2 versions

 ## Usage
+Download or clone.
 Inside the *dist* folder, you will find the compiled and minified files.
 You will see a directory structure like this:

 ```
 dist/
 ├── css/